 Foster the interest and passion of staff and students for sustainability in the region and deliver outcomes

 Ensure that SDGs are integrated across all areas of the University

-The Sustainability Committee Terms of Reference was approved by the Sustainability Steering Group on 23 November 2020.
+The Sustainability Committee Terms of Reference were approved by the UET Sustainability Working Group on 06 December 2022